Services

 What the work can leave behind.

-The work is designed to leave usable material behind: something people can use for management reporting, decisions, stakeholder explanation, review, handoff, or the next phase of work.
+The work is designed to leave usable material behind: something people can use for management reporting, stakeholder explanation, decisions, review, operation, handoff, or the next phase of work.

 Management / Stakeholder Brief

-Material for explaining current state, target state, decision points, and next actions to management or stakeholders.
+Material for explaining current state, decision points, risks, options, and next actions.

 Contains